jemartti/byte-node.js/README.md

 ## What is a Computer?
-Simply put, a Byte Computer is a minimal web–app that returns a `ComputerResponse()` object containing at least one `Object` (currently: Text, Link, Image, Gif, or Drawing).
+Simply put, a Byte Computer is a minimal web–app that returns a `ComputerResponse()` object containing at least one `Object` (currently: Paragraph, Text, Link, Image, Graphic, Gif, Video, or Music).

 ## Types of Computers
 There are two types of computers: those that require config and those that do not.